 Will my travel and hotel expenses be paid?
 No. Participants are expected to cover their own costs for transportation and accommodations.
 If you need a hotel as a visitor or participant, visit http://www.pbs.org/pov/about/visit.php for suggestions.

 Will we be fed?
-We'll have meals and snacks for participants on both days (and coffee, Red Bull, etc.), and some additional catering for Sunday night's screening and reception.
+We'll have meals, snacks and coffee for participants during the scheduled hacking, and some additional catering for Sunday night's screening and reception.
 There will be a variety of options, but let us know if you have dietary restrictions that we can help you work around.

 Will I meet my team members before the event?
 Possibly.
 Teams will participate in a pre-Hackathon orientation session, which be held online if members aren't able to meet at the same location.
 And don't forget to share your contact information (i.e., email and phone number) as soon as you're connected.

 Do I have to work non-stop?
-No. The work space will be available 24 hours.
-Hacking will resume again at 7:30 a.m.
-It's wise for teams to decide a work schedule ahead of time.
+No. It's wise for teams to decide a work schedule ahead of time.

 Will there be journalists present?
-We are expecting a handful of journalists over the weekend, so expect photos and video to be taken, and anticipate small interruptions.
-Because of all the recording happening, we'll have release forms for you to sign when you check in.
+We expecting journalists to attend at different points over the weekend, but we'll do our best to let you know so your work is not interrupted.
+Because of the photo and video recording that might happen, we'll have release forms for you to sign when you check in.

 Who owns the prototype we make?
 This is ultimately a question for your team.
 Filmmakers should be able to take the prototype away, potentially be able to build on it and share it appropriately (perhaps to funders), while developers should be able to continue working on the code independently or share it with the open-source community.
 POV isn't taking ownership of your projects, but we do need to be able to share some form of it with the public via our blog and website.
 Projects MUST be frozen at the end of the hackathon and shared with POV.
-You can see how we shared the prototypes from POV Hackathon 1 and POV Hackathon 2.
+You can see how we shared the prototypes from POV Hackathon 1, POV Hackathon 2, POV Hackathon 3, POV Hackathon 4, POV Hackathon 5, POV Hackathon 6 and POV Hackathon 7.